jason810496/Computer-Organization/lab2/note.md

 - input function :
     - must add `printf("1")` in front of function ( can't add newline after output )
 - asm file :
-    - don't add any comment in file
+    - don't add any comment in file ( it's okay to add to end of line )